 Finland, with around half the population size of its Scandinavian neighbour Sweden, boasts not only two leading connected fitness brands but so many start-ups and up and coming businesses you should look out for.

 Polar created the world's first wearable heart rate monitor way back in 1982, five years after the company was founded.
 Since then, it's added fitness trackers and cross training products as well as running, cycling and multisports devices too.
-We've just tested the Android Wear Polar M600 and ask Wareable's resident fitness expert, Kieran Alger, and you'll find that the Polar M400 is on his must-wear list.
+The affordable Polar M200 is great for coach to 5K beginners and the Polar M600 runs Android Wear but doesn't feel like a smartwatch... in a good way.

 Bright young things